-Chronic fatigue syndrome is also known as myalgic encephalomyelitis, or systemic exertion intolerance disease.
-It tends to cycle through flareups and remissions.
+Chronic fatigue syndrome is also known as myalgic encephalomyelitis (ME/CFS).
+It tends to cycle through flareups and remissions, good days and bad days, although on the good days you are not back to normal.
 There isn’t any known cure, but different treatments can help the symptoms.

 Facts about Chronic Fatigue Syndrome